Michael Forsyth, Baron Forsyth of Drumlean: Business career

 After leaving the House of Commons Forsyth has undertaken posts in the City of London.
 He joined Robert Fleming as a director of Corporate Finance and, following the bank's sale to JPMorgan Chase he became vice-chairman Investment Banking Europe at JPMorgan (1999–2001) and then Deputy Chairman of JPMorgan (2002–05).

 He joined Evercore Partners International LLP, an investment bank, in 2005 – leaving his post as deputy chairman in March 2012.
 He was a director of NBNK Investments PLC, and a director and Chairman of Hyperion Insurance Group until its merger with RKH Group in 2015.
 He is currently Chairman of Secure Trust Bank, and a Director of J&J Denholm Ltd and of Denholm Logistics Ltd.

 Philanthropy and personal life

-Forsyth married Susan Clough in Cumbria in 1977 and they have three grown-up children.
+Forsyth married Susan Clough in Cumbria in 1977 and they have three children.
 He is the founder of the Pimlico Tree and Preservation Trust, now the Westminster Tree Trust.
 In 2010 he climbed the highest mountain in Antarctica, Mount Vinson, in support of CINI and Marie Curie Cancer Care, having previously climbed Mount Aconcagua and Mount Kilimanjaro, the highest mountains in the Americas and Africa respectively.

-His charitable fund-raising achievements are substantial and include £220,000 for DebRA for climbing Mount Kilimanjaro, £420,000 for CINI and Marie Curie Cancer Care for climbing Mount Vinson, and £500,000 to support the families of victims of 9/11 through organising a dinner in the City of London.
+His charity fund-raising achievements are substantial and include £220,000 for DebRA for climbing Mount Kilimanjaro, £420,000 for CINI and Marie Curie Cancer Care for climbing Mount Vinson, and £500,000 to support the families of victims of 9/11 through organising a dinner in the City of London.